Editor’s note: (June 4, 2024) This blog post has been updated from the original.

 The history and culture of Ashkenazi Jewish people, the waves of persecution, pogroms, and communal isolation over centuries help explain the genetic uniqueness of Ashkenazi ancestry and its implications on health.

-While people of Ashkenazi ancestry have deep roots in eastern and central Europe, their ancestral lines trace back farther to areas in the Middle East
+While people of Ashkenazi ancestry have deep roots in Eastern and Central Europe, their ancestral lines trace back further to areas in the Middle East.

-For people of Ashkenazi ancestry, it is in Europe where a drastic reduction in the population’s size and the communal isolation became so profound and created what geneticists call a “population bottleneck.”
+For people of Ashkenazi ancestry, it is in Europe that a drastic reduction in the population’s size and communal isolation became so profound that they created what geneticists call a “population bottleneck.”

 That happened among Ashkenazi Jewish communities in Central and Eastern Europe.
-You can learn more about your ancestry and genetic health with our DNA Health + Ancestry Service.
+Our DNA Health + Ancestry Service can help you learn more about your ancestry and genetic health.

 In addition, people with Ashkenazi ancestry are more likely to carry the so-called “founder variants” in the BRCA1 and BRCA2, increasing the risk of breast, ovarian, and prostate cancer.